 Inspections

 - USDC: The FDA does not inspect seafood when it is caught.
 Instead, many processors participate in the voluntary seafood inspection program conducted by the U.S. Department of Commerce.
-They PAY for the right to have a USDC inspector at their facility and earn the right to smack the PUFI (Processed Under Federal Inspection) mark on what they want to sell, signifying the product is safe, wholesome, and packed in a sanitary environment required by the National Marine Fisheries Service (NMFS)-a division of the USDC.
+These seafood companies PAY for the right to have a USDC inspector visit their facility and smack the PUFI (Processed Under Federal Inspection) mark on the shellfish or finfish they want to sell, signifying the product is safe, wholesome, and packed in a sanitary environment as required by the National Marine Fisheries Service (NMFS)-a division of the USDC.

 Grading